 “We only buy live, on auction because that way the auctioneers guarantee the authenticity of the vehicles,” Sean says.
-“Since its conception in February 2007, we have sold over 600 cars of which over 300 units have been imported from Japan.
+“Since its conception in February 2007, we have sold over 850 cars of which over 400 units have been imported from Japan and the UK.
 Every vehicle has been perfect and we have never had to use the 6 month warranty we give each car! – Mind you we go to a lot of trouble sourcing the correct ones with the invaluable help of our Japanese counterparts,” says Sean.

 One of his two sons has followed his father's footsteps in the motor industry.
 He is a sales executive with Toyota in Cape Town.

 Perhaps one day, he will put this experience to good use, come to Kenya & take over the reins from Dad, Sean says.